top of page

 Why Your Business Structure Matters

-• Each structure has its own tax rate, rules, and reporting requirements.
+Each structure has its own tax rates, obligations, and reporting rules:

 4. Scalability

-• Your structure should support the business you want to build in 2–3 years, not just today.
+Structure for the business you want to build in 2–3 years, not the one you’re starting today.

 What You Need Before You Choose